A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

 Cavity-enhanced absorption under strong coupling therefore has the interesting consequence of favoring excitation in the wings of the absorption lineshape.
-This phenomenon has distinct consequences for homogeneously and inhomogeneously broadened intracavity molecules, as others have also argued.\cite{pyles2024} For strongly-coupled molecules featuring a single homogeneously-broadened transition, incident light of any frequency can be absorbed by any member of the ensemble.
+This phenomenon has distinct consequences for homogeneously and inhomogeneously broadened intracavity molecules, as others have also argued.\cite{pyles2024} For molecules featuring a single homogeneously-broadened transition, incident light of any frequency can be absorbed by any member of the ensemble.
 For an inhomogeneously-broadened system, on the other hand, different subclasses of the ensemble absorb preferentially at different frequencies.
-In this case, light traveling through the cavity at the polariton frequencies will be selectively absorbed by the fringe sub-populations whose transitions lie far from the band center.
+In this latter case, light traveling through the cavity at the polariton frequencies will be selectively absorbed by the fringe sub-populations whose transitions lie far from the band center.
 We will return to this topic in Section \ref{sec:nonlinear} in the context of nonlinear spectroscopy of strongly-coupled systems.

-\textit{\textbf{Absorption of light at the band center.}} The strongly-coupled systems we have explored so far all feature non-negligible absorption at the absorption band center, $\tilde\nu_0$, despite minimal transmission of light through the cavity at $\tilde\nu_0$.
+\textit{\textbf{Absorption of light at the band center.}} The strongly-coupled systems explored so far in Figs.~\ref{fig:coupledcavity}, \ref{fig:linewidths}, and \ref{fig:polabs} all feature non-negligible absorption at the absorption band center, $\tilde\nu_0$, despite minimal transmission of light through the cavity at $\tilde\nu_0$.
 To understand this, we consider the spatial structure of the circulating intracavity field.
-In Fig.~\ref{fig:resabs}a, we plot the average intracavity intensity spectrum for a representative strongly-coupled FP cavity alongside spatial profiles of the intracavity field for light resonant with the lower polariton mode ($\tilde\nu_\textrm{LP}$) and the absorption band center ($\tilde\nu_0$) in Fig.~\ref{fig:resabs}b.
+Fig.~\ref{fig:resabs}a plots the average intracavity intensity spectrum for a representative strongly-coupled FP cavity, while Fig.~\ref{fig:resabs}b plots spatial profiles of the intracavity field for light resonant with the lower polariton mode ($\tilde\nu_\textrm{LP}$) and the absorption band center ($\tilde\nu_0$).
 Light coupled into the lower polariton forms a standing wave along $z$, as expected for a typical longitudinal cavity mode.
 Incident light at $\tilde\nu_0$ has very different behavior, decaying exponentially along the $z$ axis with only slight oscillatory character.